Zenith (Basquiat and Warhol): History

 Andy Warhol and Jean-Michel Basquiat were formally introduced by art dealer Bruno Bischofberger in October 1982.
 They became creative partners and their prolific friendship defined the 1980s New York art scene.
-Artist Ronnie Cutrone, and assistant to Warhol, said: "It was like some crazy art-world marriage and they were the odd couple.
+Artist Ronnie Cutrone, assistant to Warhol, said: "It was like some crazy art-world marriage and they were the odd couple.
 The relationship was symbiotic.
 Jean-Michel thought he needed Andy’s fame and Andy thought he needed Jean-Michel’s new blood.
 Jean-Michel gave Andy a rebellious image."

 From 1984 to 1985, Warhol and Basquiat created a series of large paintings together.
 Their collaborations ended after their joint exhibition, Paintings, at the Tony Shafrazi Gallery drew poor reviews in September 1985.
 Their collaborative works merged their two styles.
 Warhol would start by painting a commercial image and then Basquiat would add his own flare.
 Describing the process, Basquiat said: "He would put something very concrete or recognizable, like a newspaper headline or a product logo, and I would sort of deface it, and then I would try to get him to work some more on it, and then I would work more on it."
 Zenith is titled after electronics company Zenith, whose red logo is centered on the canvas.
 It sold for $11.4 million at the Phillips Contemporary Art Evening Sale in May 2014, becoming the most expensive painting from their collaborations sold at auction.